Character Search

 Snowbird is already on the scene, listing Tundra as one of the ancient enemies of her godly lineage.

-Especially neat is Sasquatch on the creatures back, pulling huge chunks of its earthy body away.
+Especially neat is Sasquatch on the creature's back, pulling huge chunks of its earthy body away.

 Still, the team isn't able to make much headway until the new team member, the aquatic Marrina, arrives in a giant water-spout, which Shaman is able to utilize to erode Tundra away.

 Meanwhile, the remaining new member, the acrobatic dwarf named Puck, has been struggling to join the rest of his team members.
-He tries to commander a ride from the Air Force, but is laughed away.

 Finally, much later, he arrives at the Hudson household in time to hear that the team will remain together and for him to ensure that the name of the team remains Alpha Flight ("Hey, I busted my buns to be in Alpha Flight.
 I wanna be in Alpha Flight!").